Royals vs. Twins Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .353 with a walk and four RBI.
+- Witt Jr. hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .389 with a double, a walk and five RBI.

 Witt Jr. Recent Games